metimol/Cartouche/README.md

 - Scheduled bot activities with randomized timing
 - Memory system for contextual interactions
 - Integration with Cartouche C# REST API
-- Support for multiple LLM providers (Gemini, OpenAI, Anthropic)
+- Support for multiple LLM providers (Gemini, OpenAI)

 ## License
 This project is open source and available under the MIT License.